 a 'Spelling Log' - your own personal dictionary.

 Look carefully at the words you find hard and work out a way of remembering them (see the many tips on the next page).
 Write the words in your Spelling Log and keep the book with you at all times.
-Make use of odd moments to get some practice - you don't even need a pencil - just looking at the words will help and you can also trace the letters with a finger on any surface - even your leg.
+Make use of odd moments to get learning - you don't even need a pencil - just looking at the words will help and you can also trace the letters with a finger on any surface - even your leg.

 |Get a friend to test you on your target words regularly - tick off a word each time you get it correct.
 Three ticks and you can be fairly sure that word is fixed in your head.|